 · To give children access to a wide range of good quality fiction and non-fiction texts.
 Books are relevant to the curriculum and the reading abilities of all children.
 They reflect positive images in terms of race, gender, and disability.

 The library is open before school and at lunchtimes and each class has a designated weekly library lesson providing ample opportunities for children to engage with books and develop a love of literature.

 The Library has separate areas for fiction and non-fiction books.
-Fiction books are separated into sections based on the accelerated reader-coloured bands.
-The more challenging books (purple upwards) are kept alphabetically by author.
+Fiction books are separated into sections based on the accelerated reader book levels.
+The more challenging books (3.0 upwards) are kept alphabetically by author.
 The non-fiction materials are classified under the Dewey Decimal System.

 Over the course of their time at Northmead children engage in a scheme of work which has been written to explicitly teach library skills so our children can proficiently use the library for enjoyment and research.
 Our staff have knowledge of how the library and the computerised management system works so that they can support pupils when they choose books, and encourage reading for pleasure